Charles Criner Art | “Man Coming Out Of The Water”

 I didn’t benefit from it very much because after she had started to work at the motel for a few months, I came to Houston and enrolled at Texas Southern.”

-That landscaping company included commercial and residential contracts and Papa Jack employed about seven people.
+That landscaping company included commercial and residential contracts, and Papa Jack employed about seven people.
+Some of the business accounts included the telephone and the light company.
+Papa Jack serviced some of the beautiful River Oaks yards.

 “Papa Jack” painting by Charles Criner